wuziri/Shoes_ShoppingMall/README.md

 # Shoes_ShoppingMall
 This is MVC frame JavaWeb project.
-It's a online Shopping Mall about buying shoes.
+It's a online Shopping Mall about selling shoes.